 Current Toxicity Testing Requirements

-As described in Chapter 3, toxicity in California is currently regulated through narrative water quality objectives established in each of the Regional Water Boards’ Basin plans and implementation requirements found in the SIP.
+As described in Chapter 3, toxicity in California is currently regulated through narrative water quality objectives established in each of the Regional Water Boards’ basin plans and implementation requirements found in the SIP.
 The regulatory measures used to determine compliance with these toxicity objectives vary, as existing NPDES permits and WDRs may contain numeric effluent limitations, and/or triggers for additional actions.
 The SIP requires the Regional Water Boards to use specific U.S. EPA test methods to determine compliance with narrative chronic toxicity objectives.

 The SIP requires chronic toxicity tests to be conducted on at least one species of aquatic plant/algae, one vertebrate, and one invertebrate during an initial screening period; after which the most sensitive organism may be used for monitoring purposes.
 If repeated tests reveal toxicity, or if a discharge causes or contributes to toxicity in a receiving water body, then a TRE must be performed by the discharger.
 The SIP allows multiple dischargers to coordinate TRE implementation if they discharge to the same water body.
 Failure to comply with required toxicity testing and TRE studies within a designated period will result in appropriate enforcement action (State Water Board 2005b).
 While the SIP does not address acute toxicity tests, U.S. EPA has published approved methodology and recommendations for acute toxicity monitoring (U.S. EPA 2002a).